Stellantis unveils Ram EV pickup, to debut late in 2024, at New York auto show | Technology

 Stellantis unveils Ram EV pickup, to debut late in 2024, at New York auto show

-While the high costs of electrification and advanced software development have mounted pressure on automakers, U.S. lawmakers approved hefty incentives for EV battery production and consumer tax credits in August.
+While the high costs of electrification and advanced software development have pressured automakers, U.S. lawmakers approved hefty incentives for EV battery production and consumer tax credits in August.
 Stellantis in late February indefinitely idled a Jeep assembly plant in Illinois, blaming the high cost of EVs.
-Automakers face tougher vehicle emissions standards in the United States and Europe and mandates from California and other U.S. states to sell a rising number of electric vehicles.
+Automakers face tougher vehicle emissions standards in the U.S. and Europe and mandates from California and other U.S. states to sell a rising number of electric vehicles.
 California wants to require that all new light-duty cars and trucks sold in the state by 2035 be electric or plug-in electric hybrids.

-Stellantis CEO Carlos Tavares has set ambitious targets to slash emissions in half by 2030, including that 100% of car sales in Europe and 50% of car and light-duty truck sales in the United States be of electric vehicles by the end of the decade.
-While the high costs of electrification and advanced software development have mounted pressure on automakers, U.S. lawmakers approved hefty incentives for EV battery production and consumer tax credits in August.
+Tavares has set ambitious targets to slash emissions in half by 2030, including that 100% of car sales in Europe and 50% of car and light-duty truck sales in the U.S. be of electric vehicles by the end of the decade.
+While the high costs of electrification and advanced software development have pressured automakers, U.S. lawmakers approved hefty incentives for EV battery production and consumer tax credits in August.

 Stellantis in late February indefinitely idled a Jeep assembly plant in Illinois, blaming the high cost of EVs.
-Automakers face tougher vehicle emissions standards in the United States and Europe and mandates from California and other U.S. states to sell a rising number of electric vehicles.
+Automakers face tougher vehicle emissions standards in the U.S. and Europe and mandates from California and other U.S. states to sell a rising number of electric vehicles.

 California wants to require that all new light-duty cars and trucks sold in the state by 2035 be electric or plug-in electric hybrids.
 The Biden administration must approve the requirements before the plan can take effect.